This guide is also available in Spanish.

 I decided to slow down, carefully choose a much smaller number of books, and save my notes from those books in a system of knowledge management – which I call my “Second Brain.”
 I decided I would rather deeply absorb the wisdom of a small handful of books than speed-read my way through dozens.

-The 14 book summaries I’ve created since then have changed the trajectory of my business and my work.
-They have attracted more than 125,000 page-views over the last year and:
+The 20 book summaries I’ve created since then have changed the trajectory of my business and my work.
+They have attracted hundreds of thousands of page views over the last few years.

 - The Complete Guide to Landing a Book Deal